 Reach out directly to therapists, coaches, groups, and churches.
 Access courses and books.
 Join communities.
 Every connection point in the Library is designed to lower the barrier to getting the support you need.

 The Restoration Library is a living collection.
 We are always looking for practitioners, voices, and communities whose work reflects the standards we hold.
-If that is you, we want to include you.

 Whether you are just beginning to search, or you have been searching for a long time, the Restoration Library is built to help you find what you actually need.
 Start with one category, one voice, one resource.
 That is enough for today.